 Estelle took her own school from special measures to outstanding and Collingwood has been designated a National support school, a Teaching school and now an accredited SCITT.

-Estelle is a director for Hull Centre for Restorative Practice, the Hull Collaborative Teaching school and Current Education which provide at cost services to Hull Collaborative Academy Trust.
+Estelle is a director for Hull Centre for Restorative Practice and the Hull Collaborative Teaching school which provide at cost services to Hull Collaborative Academy Trust.

 Her school Collingwood is a lead school for Restorative Practice and she is regularly invited to speak both nationally and internationally at conferences, on this subject.

 Induction of new schools

 Katie Beal - Headteacher, Hull Collaborative Academy Trust - Eastfield Primary School, Hull

 Katie has been head at Eastfield since September 2004 and was previously Headteacher at Craven Primary school between October 1998 and July 2004.
 During that time she was asked to train as a Primary Strategy Consultant leader.
 In this role Katie supported school leadership teams in a range of schools across the city over a 4 year period.